The safest way to pay a private seller

 Tell your seller about KeySavvy

 Tell your seller you'd like to pay online and ask them to add their vehicle to KeySavvy.
-We'll verify their ownership of the vehicle so you're guaranteed to get a clear title.
+We'll verify their ownership so you're guaranteed to get a clear title, even if they have a loan.

 2